Inflect logo

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market supports a specialized network environment with 1–3 primary carriers as of September 2025.
-While the provider count is focused, the infrastructure remains reliable for local transit and regional connectivity requirements.
+Carrier Density & Carrier Neutrality: The market supports a specialized network environment with ~1–3 primary carriers as of September 2025.
+While the provider count is focused, the infrastructure remains reliable for local transit and Balkan connectivity requirements.

 Direct Cloud On-Ramps: There are 0 direct cloud on-ramps in the country as of September 2025.
 Organizations requiring direct connections to AWS, Microsoft Azure, or Google Cloud (GCP) typically utilize private line extensions or wave services to reach major connectivity hubs in Sofia or Vienna.

-Internet Exchange Points (IXPs): Public exchange infrastructure is limited, as of September 2025.
-Peering is primarily handled through private interconnects or via the national network hub located in Podgorica.
+Internet Exchange Points (IXPs): Public exchange infrastructure is limited as of September 2025.
+Most peering is handled through private interconnects or via the national network hub located in Podgorica to ensure low-latency local traffic.

 Bare Metal: Dedicated hardware services are available through regional providers and global entities like Leaseweb as of September 2025.
 These provide reliable, dedicated resources for localized workloads without the overhead of virtualization.